Updated July 2020

-Currently there is more than 100 hours of free 4K content and 600 hours of paid 4K content available.
+Currently, there are more than 100 hours of free 4K content and 600 hours of paid 4K content available.

 One word of caution though: According to their FAQ section, all content is only available in stereo sound.

-Vudu is one of the best movie rental services that I’ve found.
-If I just can’t wait until the Blu-ray comes out or the show I want hits Netflix’s catalog, it’s nice to know that there are still rental options.
+Vudu is one of the best movie rental services I’ve found.
+If I just can’t wait until the Blu-ray comes out or the show I want to watch hits Netflix’s catalog, it’s nice to know there are still rental options.

 Here’s the bad news.